QuantFILab/Divfolio/README.md

 ### STEP 2

-The tickers selected in STEP1 will be appear in the box of "potential assets".
-We need to assign a divestment status to each asset by drug and drop them to the box of "Investablw assets" and "Divestable assets" like in the figure below.
+The tickers selected in STEP1 will be appear in the box of "Potential Assets".
+We need to assign a divestment status to each asset by drag and drop them to the box of "Investable Assets" and "Divestable Assets" like in the figure below.

+To get the ESG data and Company's sector
+1. Drop tickers you want to invest in "Investable Assets" (If you want only ESG data, you can drop all assets to this box).
+2. Drop tickers you want to divest in "Divestable Assets".
+3. Click on "summary" button and Click on "update summary" when you make a change on the divestment status or add more assets to potential list.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step2_setup.png?raw=true)